amooly/template-electron-react-antd/README.md

 $ yarn test
 ```

+Most important step:
 For now, you get start to develop your own app happily.
+**You are free to use F5 or Ctrl+R to reflash electron app without restart it During your development.**

 ## Last but not least
 After your development (remember to reset the variable inside the `package.json`), you can now package your app.